lholliger/Project-Amber/README.md

 # Project-Amber
-draws weather info on screen from Weather Underground
+draws weather info on screen from Open Weather Map